Dental Health Resources

 Headaches from Dental Problems: When Your Teeth Are Causing Head Pain

 Discover how dental problems like TMJ disorders, bruxism, and tooth infections can cause headaches and migraines.
-Learn the signs and when to see.
+Learn the signs and when to see a specialist.

 Hemifacial Microsomia Treatment: Surgical Options for Jaw Asymmetry